ericklein/air_quality/readme.md

 - SGP30 sensor
 	- VIN to 3.3v, 5V
 	- GND to ground
 	- SDA to SDA
 	- SCL to SCL
+- Featherwing OLED
+	- SDA to SDA
+	- SCL to SCL